 (ii) A schedule showing the allocation of the adjusted profit or loss in (c) (i) above.
-(4 marks) (Total: 20 marks) (i) Adjusted taxable profit or loss for the partnership for the year ended 31 December 2018.
-(8 marks)
+(4 marks)

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.
 Any assumptions made must be clearly and concisely stated.